 1.Know Your Skills

 Every job requires a different set of skills.
 Teachers, for example, need to have great communication skills in order to mesh well with both parents and students.
 Management roles need someone that has proficient leadership qualities.
 Because of this, you should take the time to determine what exactly you are good at.
 Identify every skill and talent that you have, even if it seems unrelated to your job hunt.
+Identifying your skills will also help you analyze what needs improvement.
+If your focus is on the business industry, developing your managerial skills through a canadian online mba will help you get noticed by the employers in no time.

 If you like solving crossword puzzles but don’t think that this skill in particular is very marketable, try thinking about it from a different angle: What aspect of crossword puzzles do you excel at?
 Decision making and creative problem solving?
 These are both critical skills that apply to a wide range of careers.